freewheel/flipy/README.md

 Flipy is a Python linear programming interface library, originall developed by [FreeWheel](https://freewheel.com).
 It currently supports Gurobi and CBC as the backend solver.

-To use CBC, follow the [CBC documentation here](https://github.com/coin-or/Cbc#building-from-source) and make sure the command cbc is available on your machine.

 To use Gurobi, make sure you have a Gurobi license file, and gurobipy is installed in your Python environment.
 You can find details from [Gurobi’s documentation](https://www.gurobi.com/documentation/8.1/quickstart_mac/the_gurobi_python_interfac.html).

 Flipy requires Python 3.6 or newer.